AlcantaraBruno/Snake-Game/README.md

 # Snake-Game
- Cobra game popular on mobile phones 90s and 2000s, for study in javascript
+ Snake game popular on mobile phones 90s and 2000s, for study in javascript